-Applying to the Minor
+Admissions to the Minor in Biomedical Research

 Applications are accepted in Fall, Winter and Spring quarters.

 Before you apply to the Minor in Biomedical Research, you must take one of the following introductory courses.
 These classes use different formats to expose you to concepts central to scientific research.
 Each class is designed to be accessible to beginning students as early as their first year of college.
 Check the course catalog for more complete descriptions.
 The introductory courses are:

 Biomedical Research 5HA – Biomedical Research: Concepts and Strategies.
 In this “research deconstruction” course, outstanding research faculty are invited to deliver a seminar on cutting edge research recently conducted in their laboratory.
 The instructor uses each seminar as a platform for a series of classes that explore fundamental concepts and experimental approaches employed in the research.
 Topics may include cancer, rare genetic diseases, metabolic disorders, etc., as well as more basic research in cell and molecular biology.

 Biomedical Research 10H – Research Training in Genes, Genetics and Genomics.
 This discovery-based research course gives students hands-on experience in a laboratory research environment.
 Students in BR10H become members of the Undergraduate Research Consortium in Functional Genomics (URCFG) and perform original research of interest to the greater scientific community.
 The course focuses on topics including (but not limited to) molecular and developmental biology, Drosophila husbandry and genetics, fine tissue dissection, fluorescence microscopy, and data analysis.
 Scientific writing and thinking skills are expanded as students incorporate their own novel data into a grant proposal and research manuscript.
 BR10H has published four papers in peer reviewed journals with 135, 264, 276, and 339 undergraduate authors, respectively.